For the Community

 Disabled artists join the 2018 programme!

 By supporting diverse artists we want to reflect parts of our community that do not often get much representation at arts festivals.
 There were some very special performances across the park on Saturday 16 June 2018 – we hope you were able to catch some of them!

 We are a not for profit social enterprise with a mission to bring the benefits of arts and culture to all.
 The Festival costs £250,000 to put on and we must raise these funds independently.

 All of the funds we raise go to support the following projects that support our mission:

-- keeping our Saturday park event free for all to attend
+- keeping our Saturday park event accessible for all to attend

 - supporting all community events during the festival week with our extensive marketing platform